 Things to keep in mind when budgeting for East Africa travel:

 Your vaccinations need to be up-to-date before traveling to these countries – the cost will vary depending on your health insurance

 You’re also going to need to take anti-malarials for the duration of your stay.
 You can opt to get these in your home country or purchase them upon arrival in East Africa, where the cost will be much lower.

 Travel insurance is always a great thing to have, especially when traveling to developing parts of the world – which is usually about 4%-10% of your total trip cost.
-We always recommend purchasing travel insurance before you go with our preferred provider, World Nomads.
+We always recommend purchasing travel insurance before you go.
 If you are not sure if Travel Insurance is right for you, here are some questions you should ask before making a purchase.

 The East African Tourist Visa (Uganda, Rwanda, Kenya) costs $100US.
 The other countries in the region have individual visas ranging from $50-100US

 Your accommodation budget is going to depend on the level of comfort you want/need while on a trip.
 Big cities in this region have basic dorms/hostels/guest houses/camps available for $10-$30, but you can also opt for luxury accommodation that can cost more than $200-$300US a night.
 Outside of the capital cities, cheap accommodation is harder to find and is usually limited to campsites.